Every frontend developer argues about frameworks. But which one actually results in a better paycheck?

 Tip

 If you're an Angular developer, upskilling in React or Next.js (not abandoning Angular, just adding it) can open doors to 20-30% higher offers at product unicorns.
-The fundamentals transfer — components, RxJS → hooks, dependency injection → context.
+The fundamentals transfer cleanly: components → components, RxJS observables → React state + effects, dependency injection → context/stores, Angular services → React Query/Zustand.

-Vue holds a small but very loyal market share, mostly among mid-size SaaS teams, European tech companies, and agencies that prioritize developer experience over massive ecosystem size.
+Vue holds a small but very loyal market share — mostly among mid-size SaaS teams, European tech companies, and agencies that prioritize developer experience over ecosystem size.

-Because fewer developers specialize heavily in Vue compared to React, finding a senior Vue developer is actually quite difficult for these companies.
-If you're interviewing for a Vue role, you often have more leverage simply because the talent pool is shallow.
+Because fewer developers specialize in Vue compared to React, finding a senior Vue developer is genuinely difficult.
+If you're interviewing for a Vue role, you often have more negotiating leverage simply because the talent pool is shallow.

 The Next.js outlier

-Next.js is just an opinionated React framework, but hiring managers treat it as a distinct skill.
+Next.js is just an opinionated React framework, but hiring managers treat it as a distinct skill — and they're right to.

-It commands a clear premium for a few reasons:
+It commands a clear premium for several reasons:

-- It's the default choice for SEO-focused e-commerce and media sites.
+- It's the default choice for SEO-focused e-commerce, media, and SaaS sites

 If you already know React but haven't touched Next.js, learning it is the single highest-ROI weekend project you can undertake in 2026.